 - Flex panels

-There are a few things to know and consider when choosing a wetsuit.
-Below you will find information to help you choose the best wetsuit.
+There are a few things to know and consider when choosing the best wetsuits.
+Below you will find information to help you choose the best wetsuits.
 We’ve covered the types of suits available as well as a guide to temperature and the key features to consider when reading a wetsuit review.

 How do wetsuits keep you warm?